ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
-10 Bad Habits to Break When Writing TypeScript - <a href="https://medium.com/javascript-in-plain-english/10-bad-habits-to-break-when-writing-typescript-3a05ba92a92b" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript vs. TypeScript: Which One is Better for Your Project? - <a href="https://medium.com/@CodingAdventure/javascript-vs-typescript-which-one-is-better-for-your-project-1da982172882" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Awwwesssooooome`**
+✍️ **posted by `Coding Adventure`**

-<blockquote>As TypeScript continues to mature, some practices that once seemed reasonable may no longer be optimal.
-Below are 10 common bad habits in…</blockquote>
+<blockquote>JavaScript has been a staple of web development for decades, providing dynamic and interactive features across the internet.
+However, with…</blockquote>

 <h3>2.
 Handling Class Libraries in Node.js (With and Without TypeScript) - <a href="https://medium.com/better-programming/handling-class-libraries-in-node-js-with-and-without-typescript-39b73b2186b6" target="_blank" rel="noopener noreferrer">link</a></h3>